How to Get Out of Debt on a Low Income: 7 Proven Strategies That Work

 Sharing is caring!

-Last Updated on February 20, 2022 by Rebecca Lake
+Last Updated on September 3, 2023 by Rebecca Lake

 Are you struggling with how to get out of debt on a low income?

-In this step by step guide, I’m sharing some of the best tips for getting out of debt on a low income so you can get ahead financially.
+In this step-by-step guide, I’m sharing some of the best tips for getting out of debt on a low income so you can get ahead financially.

 1. Stop adding to your existing debt